-- 3.1 A hybrid system generically means that two or more systems are combined.
+3.1 A hybrid system generically means that two or more systems are combined.
 The hybrid system typically has improved performance compared to each of the component systems, which in turn may qualify for operational credit.
 Vision systems are normally part of a hybrid system, e.g. EVS is typically combined with a HUD.
-Including more components in the hybrid system normally enhances the performance of system. - 3.2 Table I-2 provides some examples of hybrid system components.
+Including more components in the hybrid system normally enhances the performance of the system.

+3.2 Table 2.B-2 provides some examples of hybrid system components.
 Any combination of the listed systems may constitute a hybrid system.
 The degree of operational credit that may be given to a hybrid system depends on its performance (accuracy, integrity and availability) as assessed and determined by the certification and operational approval processes.

-Systems based on image sensors

-EVS

-Passive infrared sensors

-Active infrared sensors

-Passive millimetre wave radiometer

-Active millimetre wave radar

-CVS (where the EVS component as above qualifies for operational credit)

-HUD, equivalent display
+Systems based on image sensors Systems not based on image sensors EVS SVS Passive infrared sensors Autoflight systems, flight control computers, Active infrared sensors automatic landing systems Passive millimetre wave radiometer Systems for position fixing • Active millimetre wave radar CVS (where the EVS component as above CVS (the SVS component) qualifies for operational credit) HUD, equivalent display ILS, GNSS

-ILS, GNSS

-Table I-2.
+Table 2.B-2.
 Examples of hybrid system components